UsmanDevCraft/Modern-Website-Landing-Page/README.md

 # 💫 About Me:
-This is a text editor which can be used for text editing.
-It is made from react, bootstrap and vite.
-You can visit this site at https://text-editor-gold-nine.vercel.app/ .
+This is a modern website landing page with great animations and effects coded with pure HTML, CSS and vanilla JS.
+It also contains GSAP for some effects.
+You can visit this website on https://usmandevcraft.github.io/Modern-Website-Landing-Page/ .

 ## 🌐 Socials: